 - 1. In-stream mining, including bar scalping, is not authorized by this NWP. - 2.
-The use of explosives in waters of the U.S. is not authorized by this NWP.
+The use of explosives in waters of the U.S. is not authorized by this NWP unless specifically authorized by the District Engineer.

-State 401 Certification -Individual 401 Certification is required for projects that do not obtain an NPDES 700-PM.
-For all other cases, WQC will be granted upon review and payment of fee.
+State 401 Certification - WQC will be granted upon review and payment of fee.
 NWP-Specific Conditions apply.